work-projects-kirodh/RE-CF-TS-to-resource-grades/README.md

 - All relevant Python packages are found in requirements.txt (I may be missing some :-))
 - Make sure to copy the sample.env to an .env file.
 This .env file, which contains all the user settings, is the user settings.
 Rather not change the assets folder.
 Keep that as is.
 The file names you can change as you need.
 Edit this file to configure the preprocessing scripts.
 - Too high a resolution is not a good idea for the world atlas netcdf data, this will significantly increase the rendering time.
+- Only single band (not classified) .tif files used as masks, make sure they each have an extent.
+You can add as many as you want in the masks folder.
+A method is described in this readme on how to convert a classified raster to a single band raster.
+- Please give step 1 for Option 5 and 6 some time before loading the map on the browser, it can takea while to read in the mask files

 World Atlas Data preprep